Varsilias/terapiamentalapi/README.md

-## Mainstack Assessment - Setup Instructions
+## TerapiaMental API - Setup Instructions

+### Description

+Terapia Mental Spanish for Mental Therapy is a mobile application that allows individuals to seek mental therapy.

 ### Local Setup

 In order to setup this project and avoid running into errors, you need to have **Docker** and **Git** installed

-1. Naviagte into the preferred location of your machine **(preferrably in your $HOME directory)** and clone the project repo with the command `git clone git@github.com:Varsilias/mainstack-assessment.git`
+1. Naviagte into the preferred location of your machine **(preferrably in your $HOME directory)** and clone the project repo with the command `git clone git@github.com:Varsilias/terapiamentalapi.git`
-2. Navigate into the project directory by running the command `cd mainstack-assessment`
+2. Navigate into the project directory by running the command `cd terapiamentalapi`
 3. Install project dependencies with `npm install` or `yarn install`
 4. For local development, you need to have a `.env` file in the root of the project directory.
 In your terminal window, navigate to the project directory and create a `.env` with the command `cp .env.example .env`
 5. Fill in the required environment information